 Students enrolled in Continuing Education courses may still access services offered by the university.

-Bounce Back is a free, 10-week class for CU Boulder students that offers support and skill-building for time management, effective studying, dealing with procrastination, and managing test anxiety for students who experience academic difficulty.
-Counseling and Psychiatric Services (CAPS) offers this research-based program.
-Students who participate in Bounce Back return to good academic standing faster than those who do not participate.
+Bounce Back is a free, 10-week workshop for CU Boulder students that offers support and skill-building for time management, effective studying, dealing with procrastination, and managing test anxiety for students who experience academic difficulty.
+Health Promotion offers this research-based program.
+Students who participate in Bounce Back return to good academic standing faster than those who do not participate and are able to build community in a supportive environment alongside others in the same situation.

 Center for Student Involvement